jhpyle/docassemble/_docs/docker.md

   to the [region] you are using (e.g., `us-west-1`, `us-west-2`,
   `ca-central-1`).
-* <a name="S3ENDPOINTURL"></a>`S3ENDPOINTURL`: If you are using an [S3]-compatible data storage service, set `S3ENDPOINTURL` to the URL of the service (e.g., `https://mys3service.com`).
+* <a name="S3ENDPOINTURL"></a>`S3ENDPOINTURL`: If you are using an [S3]-compatible object storage service, set `S3ENDPOINTURL` to the URL of the service (e.g., `https://mys3service.com`).
 * <a name="AZUREENABLE"></a>`AZUREENABLE`: Set this to `true` if you are using [Azure blob storage](#persistent azure) as a repository